Assessment for Poland (Walbrzych )

 Comments: Waste to energy ('energy recovery') is included as a possibility, and it si suggested that "part of the [organic] waste biomass will be used in district heating installations displacing fossil fuels.
 Waste-valroisation is also mentioned.

-The TJTP should respect the polluter pays principle.
+Principle 6The TJTP should respect the polluter pays principle. |

 The TJTP does not identify the entities responsible for existing environmental damage.

-AND/OR the TJTP recommends to use JTF resources to pay for land restoration without an analysis - or commitment to an analysis - of the possibility and applicability of the Polluter Pays Principle
+AND/OR the TJTP recommends to use JTF resources to pay for land restoration without an analysis - or commitment to an analysis - of the possibility and applicability of the Polluter Pays Principle |

-The TJTP should be supported by adequate, coordinated and long-term public and private funding sources.
+Principle 7The TJTP should be supported by adequate, coordinated and long-term public and private funding sources. |

 Relies on EU funds only to deliver the just transition (although not limited to the Just Transition Fund and the Pillar III of the Just Transition Mechanism)

-Comments: Section missing so far, but indicated in contents: Social Plan for Equitable Transformation of the Walbrzych Sub-region- sources of financing.
+AND/OR there is no clear targeting of funds for the most appropriate activities or to address funding gaps Comments: Section missing so far, but indicated in contents: Social Plan for Equitable Transformation of the Walbrzych Sub-region- sources of financing.

 Private funding sources are identified alongside public funding sources, with an indication of how private funds may be leveraged using a variety of mechanisms.